 c.)
 Mean annual temperature (oC) and mean annual precipitation (mm, log scaled) of sampling sites (triangles) are distributed orthogonally with respect to one another (r = ).

-RESULTS
+RESULTS / DISCUSSION

 Protein composition of the average eucalypt leaf.

 In Fig 2a we show how protein resources were allocated to all major functions in an ‘average’ eucalypt leaf (based on 320 leaf samples).
 The majority (64%, SD X%) of protein was associated with photosynthesis: 36% was associated with the carbon fixing Calvin Cycle, 22% (SD X%) with the light reactions and 4% (SD X%) with photorespiration (Fig 2a).
 The most abundant individual protein complexes were Rubisco (30%, SD X%) of leaf protein, and photosystem II (X%, SD X%) (Fig 2b).
 Protein synthesis, folding and degradation was the second most abundant top-level category at X% (SD X%) (Fig 2a).